-GetReal aims to show how new, robust methods of real-world evidence (RWE) collection and synthesis could be adopted earlier in pharmaceutical research and development (R&D) and the healthcare decision-making process.
+GetReal aims to show how new, robust methods of real-world evidence (RWE) collection and synthesis could be adopted earlier in pharmaceutical research and development (R&D) and the decision-making process for new medicines.

-There are a range of perspectives on the definition, valuation and measurement of relative effectiveness.
+There are a range of perspectives which influence the definition, valuation and measurement of relative effectiveness.
 Ultimately, the perspectives of greatest importance are those of the patient (and carer) and clinician.
-These will be reflected in the decision-making perspectives and processes of regulatory and health technology assessment (HTA) agencies as well as pharmaceutical R&D, which are the main focus of this RWE Navigator.
-Other perspectives include those of health care payers (insurers) and providers, employers and health policy makers.
+These will be reflected in the decision-making perspectives of regulatory and health technology assessment (HTA) agencies as well as manufacturers (pharmaceutical R&D), which are the main focus of this RWE Navigator.
+Other perspectives include those of health care payers (insurers), health care providers, employers and health policy makers.